gaehlerm/SoftwareEngineering/README.md

 ### Setup and Teardown

+Writing the setup and execution stage of a test is usually fairly easy.
+It's just normal code inside a test function, so we won't go into too much details about those.
+The most difficult part is the teardown.

 Setup and teardown are the functions automatically called at the beginning and the end of a test, respectively.
 This is ensured by the testing framework.
 Though most of the time they are not needed.
 The setup can also be replaced by a few helper functions.
 There is absolutely nothing wrong with that.
 And at the end of the test, the interpreter or compiler cleans up all the variables as they go out of scope.

 In most cases, and especially in unit tests, there is no need for a teardown function.
-However, if your tests use text files, databases or something else that is presistant, things become tricky.
+Everything a unit test should do will be cleaned up at the end of its execution.
+However, if you wirte acceptance tests that use text files, databases or something else that is presistant, things become tricky.
 Your tests might need temporary files, change values in databases, have network connections, etc. It becomes messy.
-You need a fool proof way that your file handling always works.
-This is where setup and teardown really come into play.
+You need a fool proof way that your file handling always works the same way, irrespectively of the outcome of a test.
+Even if it throws an uncaught exception.
+This is where setup and especially teardown really come into play.

 For the file creation there is not that much that can go wrong.
 You create it from code or copy it from another location.
 This is to be implemented in the setup part of the test or using some function.
 If you copy files or databases, make sure the original file is write protected.
 Otherwise you might change it by accident.

 The tricky part is deleting the files at the end of the test.
-And yes, it has to be at the end of the test rather than the beginning of the next test.
+And yes, it has to be at the end of the current test rather than the beginning of the next test.
 Because you'll probably change the order of the tests at some point and cleaning up at the beginning of the test would not work anymore.
-Cleaning up at the beginning of a test is a fairly desperate measure.
+Cleaning up at the beginning of a test is a fairly desperate measure and an obvious sign that something with your test design is seriously flawed.

-It may sound very simple to delete a file at the end of the test, but if the test fails, it aborts.
-It's like throwing an exception.
-Everything that follows normally will be skipped.
+It may sound very simple to delete a file at the end of the test, but if the test fails, for example due to an uncaught exception, it aborts.
+All the code that follows in the normal control flow will be skipped.
 A normal function call for deleting the file will never be executed.
 There would be a mess of undeleted files.
-This would impact future runs of the tests and they might become flaky.
+This might impact future runs of the tests and they might become flaky (sometimes they pass, somethimes they don't).
+And flaky tests is one of the worst cases as it confuses everyone.

 This problem can be solved by implementing the teardown function that is guaranteed to be always executed, no matter the result of the test.
 This is where the dedicated teardown function comes into play.
 It is guaranteed to be executed, even if there is some error occurring inside the test.
 Only in very serious cases like a segmentation fault, the teardown may not be executed.
+Though this is only a problem with low level languages as C++.

 Anyway, try to write tests that don’t need files or IO.
 It makes things much easier.
 Especially with unit tests you won't have to deal with setup and teardown functions.